How to start a hot dog cart business: your recipe for success

 You will also need access to a commissary kitchen.
 This is a licensed commercial kitchen for prep and storage, and health departments require it.
 Expect to pay $300 to $800 per month for access, depending on your usage and location.

 Most of your customers will expect to pay with a card or digital wallet.
 You need a payment system that is fast, mobile, and has low fees.
 Look for a solution with no monthly charges or hardware rental costs, as these can eat into your profits.
+For a detailed comparison of options, read our guide on credit card processing for small business.

 Some new vendors get stuck with a system that has slow fund transfers.
 Waiting two or three business days for your money can strain cash flow, especially when you need to buy supplies daily.
 Prioritize systems that offer quick access to your earnings.

 Another path is equipment financing.
 With this option, the hot dog cart itself secures the loan, which can make it easier to qualify.
-Some cart manufacturers even offer this directly, so be sure to ask when you get a price quote.
+Some cart manufacturers offer this directly, so be sure to ask when you get a price quote.

 Plan for your working capital